 Paul Grabowicz (Senior Lecturer and Bloomberg Chair in Journalism)

-Paul Grabowicz is Director of the New Media Program at the Graduate School of Journalism and teaches classes in intro and advanced multimedia reporting, designing and developing online news packages, web skills and public records.
+Paul Grabowicz is Senior Lecturer and Bloomberg Journalism Chair and directs the New Media Program at the Graduate School of Journalism.
+He teaches classes in introductory and advanced multimedia reporting, designing and developing online news packages, web skills and researching public records.

 Richard Koci Hernandez (Assistant Professor)